 (English Domiciled Students)

-The College’s certificate, diploma, and BA courses have been designated by the Department for Education and Skills for Mandatory Award Status.
-This means that awards are payable by the Student Finance England for European Union students who are admitted to the College.
+The College’s certificate, diploma, and BA courses are designated (an annual process) by the Department for Education and Skills for Mandatory Award Status.
+This means that such awards are payable by the Student Finance England for European Union students who are admitted to the College.

 Prospective undergraduate students should apply online to Student Finance England for financial support.

-Full-time students from England and Wales are eligible for a tuition loan (£6000 for 2015-16), and ‘maintenance support’ of up to £6,500 (a combination of grant and loan).
+For students to be eligible for SLC funding, they must be studying on a ‘designated course.’
+Courses at Nazarene Theological College are designated each year by the Department for Education.
+The BA courses (and associated diplomas and certificates) are currently designated, and we have applied for the courses to be designated again for the 2018-19 academic year (a process which is completed early each spring).
+Full-time students from England and Wales are currently eligible for a tuition loan (£6165 for 2017-18), and ‘maintenance support’ a means-tested basis (a combination of grant and loan).
 Part time awards are also available.
 The loan begins to be repaid once you have started work, and are earning more than £21,000 per year.

 Undergraduate students from other parts of the UK